igorls/comfyui-node/README.md

 This is useful for deferred execution, cross‑process scheduling, or audit logging of the exact prompt graph sent to the server.

-## Contributing

-Issues and PRs welcome.
-Please include focused changes and tests where sensible.
-Adhere to existing coding style and keep feature surfaces minimal & cohesive.

 ## Testing & Coverage

 This repository uses Bun's built-in test runner.
 Common scripts: